rangareddy/spark_hive_hwc_integration/LLAP_Setup.md

 9. **Save YARN** changes, and go back to the Hive configuration.

 ### 7. Configure the HiveServer heap size
-Generally, configuring HiveServer heap memory according to the recommendations in this topic ensures proper LLAP functioning.
-If HiveServer heap memory is set too low, HiveServer Interactive keeps going down.

 1. In Ambari, go to **Services > Hive > Config**.
 2. In Optimization, adjust the slider to set the heap size.